morganney/socoapi/README.md

 socoapi
 =======

-Want to create a custom look for social media buttons from Facebook, Twitter and Google?
+Want to create a custom look for social media buttons from Facebook, Pinterest and Google?
 Are you tired of the vendor supplied widget styles when you use their embed scripts?

-socoapi is a JSON API for obtaining share counts of your website on social media sites like Facebook, Twitter, Google+ and Pinterest.
+socoapi is a JSON API for obtaining share counts of your website on social media sites like Facebook, Pinterest, and Google+.
 Install socoapi on your server so your website can use custom styles for share buttons hosted on your pages.

 ### Installation